aschan/AspNetCoreExtensions/README.md

-# Asp.Net Core Extensions
+# Asp.Net Core extensions
-Custom Asp.Net Core extensions, initially just adding Clacks middleware (http://www.gnuterrypratchett.com/)
+Custom Asp.Net Core extensions, initially just adding Clacks middleware (http://www.gnuterrypratchett.com/).

 ## Clacks middleware
 A very simple implementation that adds a custom header in adherence to http://www.gnuterrypratchett.com/.

+> "A man is not dead while his name is still spoken."
+> -- _Going Postal, Chapter 4 prologue_

 ### Package
 To add the _X-Clacks-Overhead_ header in your response reference `Aschan.AspNetCore.Http`.